 - Resistance training, zone-2 cardio, protein, sleep, and alcohol moderation move metabolic markers meaningfully.

-- Fishtown Medicine runs the full panel and builds a real plan around what actually works.
+- Fishtown Medicine runs the full panel and builds a plan around the levers with evidence behind them.

 Related Services and Reading